leggedrobotics/se2_navigation/se2_approach_pose_planning/approach_pose_planner/README.md

 ### Planner
 See se2_planning.

+* obstacle_layer - grid map layer that contains the layer with obstacles.
+Obstacle layer is used for collision checking.

 ### Height Map
 * height_layer - Name of the height map layer in the grid map.
 * topic - grid map topic in case you a publishing it or loading from a ros bag.